krzysztof-szot/entra-identity-access-lab/evidence/day-15/README.md

 - `15-mdca-block-download-policy.png` — shows `MDCA-Block-Download`, Control file download (with inspection), file-name filter `BFL-Test-Download.docx`, Inspection method None, and action Block.
 - `16-mdca-download-blocked.png` — shows SharePoint Online refusing the matching document download with the Microsoft Defender for Cloud Apps “Download blocked” message.

-Cloud Discovery was deferred and is **not** represented by a sample/demo screenshot.
 Sensitive account and device identifiers, network addresses where appropriate, and user-specific details were redacted.
 No credentials or tokens are published.